JohnDev19/Responsive-Card/README.md

 ## How to Contribute

-We welcome contributions!
+I welcome contributions!
 If you'd like to contribute to this project, follow these steps:

 1. Fork the project.
 2. Create a new branch: `git checkout -b feature/your-feature-name`.